-Incentivising users towards socially optimal solutions, like promoting environmentally friendly practices, holds promise.
-However, it is crucial to weigh the potential impact on user trust.
+While incentivising users toward socially optimal solutions, such as promoting environmentally friendly practices, shows promise, it is crucial to consider the potential impact on user trust.
 Decisions like setting room temperature, where preferences of different age groups may clash or shared rides with varying prices for different users may raise questions about the rationale behind such differentials, potentially influencing users' trust and adoption of these services.
 Although the AI/MAS community has developed models of trust and ethicality [13, 60, 70], it is necessary to make such models dynamic to adapt to the incentives these technologies use.

-Balancing Fairness and Positive Discrimination: The initial challenge involves balancing fairness and positive discrimination in shared rides with diverse prices and qualities.
-Proportional allocation of resources based on needs or contributions may clash with socially optimal solutions.
+Balancing Fairness and Positive Discrimination: The first challenge is balancing fairness and positive discrimination, as seen in shared rides with varying prices and qualities.
+Allocating resources proportionally based on needs or contributions may conflict with socially optimal solutions.
 For example, more prosperous neighbourhoods may demand and afford superior transportation services, potentially leading to unintentional favouritism.
-These dynamics could also lead to user prejudice and the emergence of discrimination in AI-assisted markets, e.g., possibility of discrimination in ride-sharing [1, 58].
+These dynamics could also lead to user prejudice and the emergence of discrimination in AI-assisted markets, e.g., the possibility for discrimination in ride-sharing [1, 58].
 Tools are needed to evaluate and optimise various objectives and aspects of fairness [51], provide online incentive mechanisms [98], and dynamically balance proportional fairness metrics and equity, ensuring fair allocation while accommodating diverse preferences [7].